-12,898,000 common units.

-Units outstanding prior to and after giving effect to this offering 99,851,432 common units and 75,940,957 subordinated units, for a total of 175,792,389 limited partner units.

-We will not receive any proceeds from the sale of common units by the selling unitholders in this offering.
+Jucinig Common units offered by the selling unitholders 12,898,000 common units.
+Units outstanding prior to and after giving effect to this offering 100,222,309 common units and 75,940,957 subordinated units, for a total of 176,163,266 limited partner units.
+Use of proceeds We will not receive any proceeds from the sale of common units by the selling unitholders in this offering.
 See "Use of Proceeds."

-Our common units are listed on the New York Stock Exchange (the "NYSE") under the symbol "AM."
+Exchange listing Our common units are listed on the New York Stock Exchange (the "NYSE") under the symbol "AM."
+6

-Exchange listing

-Use of proceeds